top of page

 The Hittites adopt Underworld god Lelwani into their vast pantheon.
 At a sanctuary in Hattusa, the capital of the Hittite Empire, twelve gods appear carved in relief on a wall.
 They are thought to be the Anunnaki, the oldest generation of gods.

-According to legend they were banished by the younger gods to the Underworld, where they are ruled by Lelwani.
-As the Goddess Ereshkigal reigns over the dead in Mesopotamia, and the Hurrian Goddess Allani rules the Underworld, and Asray holds dominion in Ugarit, the queens must at least be seen as equals in the eyes of the people.
+According to legend they're banished by the younger gods to the Underworld, where they are ruled by Lelwani.
+As the Goddess Ereshkigal reigns over the dead in Mesopotamia, and Goddess Allani rules the Hurrian Underworld, and Asray holds dominion in Ugarit, the queens must be seen as equals in the eyes of the people.

 As times change so does Lelwani.
-When she changes from a god to a goddess is hard to pinpoint, as local Hattians, Hittites and their neighbors the Hurrians and Ugarit try to adapt local myths to a broader spectrum, synching their Gods and making adjustments.
+When she changes from a god to a goddess is hard to pinpoint.
+Local Hattians, Hittites and their neighbors the Hurrians and Ugaritic try to adapt local myths to a broader spectrum, synching Gods and making adjustments.

 Lelwani isn't the first sex-changing deity, though her motivations are political rather than matronly.
 Gods changing sex include Zeus who acts as a female or mother, giving birth to Dionysus from his thigh, and goddess Athena through his head.

 In the legend of the Hurrian storm god and prime divinity, Teshub (Teššop) is born from the split skull of Kumarbi.
-While Kumarbi assumes the mother figure role, he's usually depicted as a male god, the lord of the Underworld, with wife or consorts.
+While Kumarbi assumes the mother figure role, he's usually depicted as a male god, the lord of the Underworld.

 Another significant sex-change figure is Mesopotamian Lisin.
 She's a medicine goddess who later becomes a fire god.
 Her husband becomes a goddess.